 “Final Recipient” means an entity or a natural person that receives direct or indirect financial support under a Final Recipient Transaction.

-“Final Recipient Transaction” means an operation to provide financing to, or investment in, a Final Recipient carried out by the Implementing Partner (for Direct Operations) or by a Financial (Sub-)Intermediary (for Indirect Operations).
+“Final Recipient Transaction” means[, for the purpose of this Agreement,] an operation to provide financing to, or investment in, a Final Recipient carried out by the Implementing Partner (for Direct Operations) or by a Financial (Sub-)Intermediary (for Indirect Operations).

 [if applicable: “Finance Source” means the programme financing the relevant part of the amount of the EU Guarantee, i.e.: